-A well-designed modern home looks clean and almost minimalistic in its finished form.
+A well-designed modern home looks clean and almost minimalist in its finished form.
 This clean simplicity can sometimes hide the hours of intensive thought that went into each line, curve, and surface.
 Designers have to balance aesthetics, performance, longevity, and often most importantly, the surrounding landscape.
 New technologies have improved metal siding panel systems, allowing designers more flexibility in their designs, knowing that the performance and longevity of the product is up to their standards.

-Challenges facing a Modern Facade
+Challenges Facing a Modern Facade

 For a designer, one of the biggest challenges in a design is incorporating the natural aesthetics of materials seamlessly into the landscape.
 While the initial design may take the landscape into consideration, often as a project gets closer to completion performance and technical challenges alter available materials, and slowly take away from the visual appeal of the project.

 In addition to aesthetics, performance during the lifespan of the home, and a need to build homes in an energy efficient and responsible manner add technical challenges to any contemporary build.
 Because of its ability to perform in all of these areas, metal siding is quickly becoming a popular option in contemporary residential designs.

 One reason metal panels are being used in new and creative manners in modern designs is their visual appeal.
 Using steel, aluminum, zinc or copper, panels can be molded and shaped into a range of finishes that when in the proper hands, can direct sight lines, create unique shadows, and allow the designer to get creative without the normal restrictions of traditional residential siding.